ssaring/sportstracker/sportstracker/docs/README.txt

       License URL: http://www.thisisant.com/pages/ant/fit-license

 All dependencies will be downloaded automatically by Maven.
-JFreeChart and the FIT library are missing in the Maven centrol repository, so I've created my own repository for them.
+JFreeChart and the FIT library are missing in the Maven central repository, so I've created my own repository for them.
 It's available at: http://saring.de/st-maven-repo/